 Working with an expert in adoption law will help ensure that your adoption proceeds smoothly.
 The Academy Directory is a listing of the current fellows of the American Academy of Adoption Attorneys in each State.
-Get Started with our Adoption Academy Here
+Find an Adoption Attorney.

-Formerly available only to AAAA members, the Agency Directory provides you with information about adoption agencies that have an affiliation either directly or indirectly with one or more current AAAA members.
-Get Started with our Adoption Agency Directory Here.
+The Agency Directory provides you with information about adoption agencies that have an affiliation either directly or indirectly with one or more current AAAA members.
+The fact that an agency is listed in the Agency Directory should not be construed as an endorsement of that agency by the Academy.
+Find an Adoption Agency.

 Considering Assisted Reproductive Technologies?